Italy: Far-right eyes major cities in municipal elections | DW | 03.10.2021

 The vote is seen as a poll on Italy's coronavirus policies as well as the competency of Prime Minister Mario Draghi who only took office in February.

 The center-left and center-right candidates are seen as the most likely winners in Rome.
-The current mayor Virginia Raggi, from the populist 5-Star Movement (5SM), has been bogged down by pictures of wild boar nosing through piles of rubbish in the capital's streets.
+The reputation of the current Mayor Virginia Raggi, from the populist 5-Star Movement (5SM), has been damaged by pictures of wild boar nosing through piles of rubbish in the capital's streets.

 The outcome of the municipal elections could have an impact on the next parliamentary elections in spring 2023.